UK Edition. Click here for US version.

 • liver problems (symptoms include yellowing of the skin and eyes)

-blood in urine, cloudy or rust-coloured urine, back pain, fever and chills, incontinence,
+urine, cloudy or rust-coloured urine, back pain, fever and chills, incontinence, increased urinary

 • changes in blood (symptoms may include fever, sore throat, mouth ulcers, flu-like symptoms,